AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-14/mdva-44147-graphql-request-doesnt-return-requisition-lists.md

 ---
-title: "MDVA-44147: GraphQL request doesn't return Requisition Lists"
+title: "MDVA-44147: [!DNL GraphQL] request doesn't return [!UICONTROL Requisition Lists]"
-description: The MDVA-44147 patch fixes the issue where GraphQL request doesn't return Requisition Lists.
+description: The MDVA-44147 patch fixes the issue where [!DNL GraphQL] request doesn't return [!UICONTROL Requisition Lists].
 This patch is available when the [Quality Patches Tool (QPT)](https://experienceleague.adobe.com/en/docs/commerce-knowledge-base/kb/announcements/commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches) 1.1.14 is installed.
 The patch ID is MDVA-44147.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.5.
 feature: B2B, GraphQL
 role: Admin
 exl-id: 534c4e45-6521-45c0-ae4e-c60b754f432f
 ---
-# MDVA-44147: GraphQL request doesn't return Requisition Lists
+# MDVA-44147: [!DNL GraphQL] request doesn't return [!UICONTROL Requisition Lists]

-The MDVA-44147 patch fixes the issue where GraphQL request doesn't return Requisition Lists.
+The MDVA-44147 patch fixes the issue where [!DNL GraphQL] request doesn't return [!UICONTROL Requisition Lists].
 This patch is available when the [Quality Patches Tool (QPT)](https://experienceleague.adobe.com/en/docs/commerce-knowledge-base/kb/announcements/commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches) 1.1.14 is installed.
 The patch ID is MDVA-44147.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.5.

 ## Affected products and versions